ibexa/documentation-user/docs/content_management/collaborative_editing.md

 ![Notification - internal user](img/internal_notification.png)

-Collaboration session begins when first invited user accepts the invitation and joins the session, and ends when the Owner performs one of the action:
+Collaboration session begins when first invited user accepts the invitation and joins the session, and ends when the owner performs one of the action:

 - save and close
 - publish the content (including "Publish later" option)